coolcornucopia/python-hide-secrets-in-photos/README.md

-# python-hide-secrets-in-photos
+# Python scripts for hiding secrets in photos
-The goal of this github repo is to offer Python :snake: scripts for hiding secrets in photos.
+The goal of this github repo is to offer Python :snake: simple scripts with simple algorithms for hiding secrets in photos.

+> [!important]
+> The scripts proposed here only use "simplistic" methods to hide information in photos.
+> There are much more advanced algorithms that exist, but that is not the purpose of this repo.
+> Sorry if you are disappointed when you arrive here, you can always write to me if you have any questions or comments.
+> Have fun :smile:

 :construction:
 | Methods | Examples |
 | :---: | :---: |
 | Hiding secrets with XOR operator | ![](res/xor180_secret_msg.png) |
 | Hiding secrets in photo metadata | ![](res/metadata_secret_msg.png) <br>The metadata secret message is: <br>"**Hi, this is my secret msg, have fun :-)**" |

 > [!note]